Apps are comprised of a few simple components:

 - Defines metadata about the actions in your app, such as how the Google Assistant can invoke your actions and how the Google Assistant should call your fulfillment service.

-- Defines the actual functionality of your app and is hosted as an HTTP web service.
+- Defines the actual functionality of your app and is hosted as an HTTPS web service.
 When users interact with an action, fulfillment receives requests from users and returns responses back to them with the Google Assistant brokering the communication.
 The communication format is defined by the Actions Protocol, a JSON-based definition of how your actions can communicate with the Google Assistant.

 Choosing a development option